open-cloud/xos/docs/example_service.md

 profiles are currently defined as part of the
 [CORD build system](https://guide.opencord.org/install.html),
 so this involves editing some build-related configuration files.
-These files can be found in the `CORD_ROOT/build/platform-install` directory of the checkout out source code.
+These files can be found in the `CORD_ROOT/orchestration/profiles/rcord` and `CORD_ROOT/build/platform-install` directories of the checkout out source code.

 ### Profile Manifests

-Inserting *ExampleService* in a service profile requires creating or modifying one of the `.yml` files in `build/platform-install/profile_manifests` of your local repo.
+Inserting *ExampleService* in a service profile requires creating or modifying one of the `.yml` files in `orchestration/profiles/rcord` of your local repo.
 In the following, we use `rcord.yml` as an illustrative example.
 There are potentially three sections of this file that need attention.